mongodb/docs/source/includes/faq-hosts-legacy.rst

 after upgrading the Monitoring Agent.

 A second Monitoring Agent can be set up for redundancy.
-However, the MMS Monitoring Agent is robust.
-MMS sends an *Agent Down* alert only when there are no available Monitoring Agents available.
+However, the MMS Monitoring Agent is robust. |mms| sends an *Agent Down* alert only when there are no available Monitoring Agents available.
 See :ref:`Monitoring FAQ
 <faq-monitoring>` and :doc:`Monitoring Architecture
 </tutorial/add-hosts-to-monitoring>` for more information.